-POLICY H1: HOUSING PROVISION - New housing development will be limited to commitments, windfall development within the Limits to Development, Rural Exceptions Sites and housing in the countryside that satisfies NPPF paragraph 55.
+POLICY H1: HOUSING PROVISION

+New housing development will be limited to commitments, windfall development within the Settlement Boundary, Rural Exceptions Sites and housing in the countryside that satisfies NPPF paragraph 79.

 Additional sites for housing development will be brought forward in a review of the Neighbourhood Plan following an increase of the housing target for Selected Rural Villages in a review of the Harborough Local Plan or the failure of a housing commitment to be developed.